s0vereignty1/cowrie-aws-honeypot/README.md

 - [ ] Add HTTP/HTTPS honeypot (Glastopf)
 - [ ] Machine learning for attack pattern detection
 - [ ] Multi-region deployment for broader coverage

+## 👨‍💻Setup Instructions
+If you want to do this yourself I have included some setup instructions and a setup script at [SETUP INSTRUCTIONS](SETUP_INSTRUCTIONS.md)

 ## 📝 License